jlewis92/DevToArticleRepo/markdown/dev/devOpenSearchDashboard.md

 ## OpenSearch

 Now I know I've got some data I could use, I now need to find a platform that I can use to analyse the data coming from the Forem API.
 I did consider some other pieces of software, such as [Google BigQuery](https://cloud.google.com/bigquery) (with looker studio) and [ElasticSearch](https://www.elastic.co/) (with Kibana), I ultimately went with [OpenSearch](https://opensearch.org/) which is essentially a forked version of ElasticSearch maintained by AWS.
 The main reasons are that I could host it locally for free (unlike BigQuery).
 I do have some prior experience with both elastic (back when it was called ELK) and OpenSearch, but my work with OpenSearch was far more recent, so I decided to go with that.

 OpenSearch also provides code libraries that allow you to directly interact with the OpenSearch database from code, which given I'm writing something new that's specifically supposed to interact with just OpenSearch and an API, makes it a much more straightforward to implement.
 This is instead of going down the more 'traditional' route of analysing log files (which is the 'L' in ELK).

-OpenSearch really consists of 2 parts, the NoSQL database OpenSearch, and the data visualisation tool known as OpenSearch Dashboard.
+OpenSearch really consists of 2 parts, the NoSQL database OpenSearch, and the data visualization tool known as OpenSearch Dashboard.
 As a NoSQL database, OpenSearch doesn't really have the concept of "tables" but uses indexes instead, which work pretty similarly.
 As with a fair number of other NoSQL databases, the schema for the data is figured out based on the data itself, rather than setup beforehand.
 This does mean you can get into a mess if your data doesn't use standard data formats.
 Fortunately, as Forem is using OpenAPI, this shouldn't be an issue.

 ### Installation

 OpenSearch has an AWS managed service (of course) but the way I use it is via docker.
 If you're using windows (like me) you can use [Docker Desktop](https://www.docker.com/products/docker-desktop/) to run the containers.
 OpenSearch provides 3 different ways to run the docker container, these are running a single node via docker and a pair of docker-compose files.
 I decided not to run in single node mode as I also wanted to run OpenSearch dashboard, which both docker-compose files allow you to do automatically.
 In terms of the docker compose versions, there is a production version and a dev version, the difference being that the dev version has the security plugin disabled.
 Given I'm just running locally and the security plugin takes some extra setup, I just went with the dev docker-compose file.

-The compose itself, will create a pair of OpenSearch nodes in a cluster and a OpenSearch dashboard instance to view the data:
+The Docker compose itself, will create a pair of OpenSearch nodes in a cluster and a OpenSearch dashboard instance to view the data:

 ```docker
 version: '3'